This post may contain affiliate links. Please read our disclosure policy.

 - Transfer the mixture to a lightly oiled bucket or bowl with a very tight-fitting lid.
 The container should be large enough for the dough to nearly double (although it won’t double fully).

-- Set the container aside for at least 2 hours at room temperature, and up to 24 hours in the refrigerator.
+- Refrigerate the dough for at least 30 minutes and up to 3 days in the refrigerator.
 Do not let the dough rest/rise for too long, or your rolls will rise much more irregularly after shaping.

-- Grease a quarter sheet pan or multiple round cake pans for baking, and set them aside.
+- Grease a quarter sheet pan or 2 8-inch round cake pans for baking, and set them aside.
 You will later decide if you’d like to crowd the rolls, and have them rise then bake touching, or have them separate.

 - This rise can take anywhere from 45 minutes to hours, depending upon the ambient temperature in your kitchen.
-Overproofing is not very likely, and can be detected when the surface of your raw rolls begins to take on a pockmarked appearance.
+Overproofing is not very likely, and can be detected when the surface of the rolls begins to look pockmarked.

 - When the rolls are nearing the end of their rise, preheat your oven to 375°F. Once the rolls are properly risen, remove the plastic wrap from the pan(s), and brush generously on all exposed sides with melted butter.

-- Place the baking pan(s) in the center of the preheated oven and bake until an instant read thermometer inserted into the center of each roll reads about 190°F.
+- Bake until an instant read thermometer inserted into the center of each roll reads about 190°F.

 - If there is any space between the rolls after they’ve risen, they will take around 20 minutes until fully baked.

-- If the rolls are touching one another, lower the oven temperature to about 350°F at 18 minutes and continue to bake for about another 5 minutes or until the proper internal temperature is reached in the center roll.
+- If the rolls are touching one another, lower the oven temperature to about 350°F at 18 minutes and continue to bake for about another 5 minutes or until the center reaches 190°F.

-- Remove the pan from the oven, and with the rolls still in the hot pan, brush again with melted butter and serve immediately.
+- Remove the pan from the oven, and with the rolls still in the hot pan, brush again with melted butter and serve warm.

 Video